python/cpython/Doc/extending/windows.rst

 ===================

-There are two approaches to building extension modules on Windows, just as there are on Unix: use the :mod:`distutils` package to control the build process, or do things manually.
-The distutils approach works well for most extensions;
+There are two approaches to building extension modules on Windows, just as there are on Unix: use the ``setuptools`` package to control the build process, or do things manually.
+The ``setuptools`` approach works well for most extensions.
-documentation on using :mod:`distutils` to build and package extension modules is available in :ref:`distutils-index`.
 If you find you really need to do things manually, it may be instructive to study the project file for the :source:`winsound <PCbuild/winsound.vcxproj>` standard library module.

 .. _dynamic-linking: